 If sharing lounge access with your favorite travel companion is your goal, adding an Amex Platinum Card authorized user could be a no-brainer.

 You can get into the Delta Sky Club by flashing your Delta boarding pass and Amex Platinum card, but a guest will now cost $50 after a recent hike.
-That problem is solved by adding an authorized user, as that person has their own card to get into the Sky Club whether they're traveling with you or not.
-Just four trips a year to the Sky Club with your authorized user in tow and you've come out ahead by paying the $175 additional fee.
+That problem is solved by adding an authorized user, as that person will have their own card to get into the Sky Club … whether they’re traveling with you or not.
+Just four trips a year to the Sky Club with your authorized user in tow and you’ve come out ahead by paying the $195 additional fee.

 And authorized users can also get into the growing collection of top-notch American Express Centurion Lounges on their own, too.
-Considering Amex has cut free guest access to Centurion Lounges come early 2023 by charging $50 apiece (or $30 for minors), adding your spouse or best travel buddy as an authorized user is an elegant workaround to let them tag along with you for free to the excellent JFK Centurion Lounge and more than a dozen others.
+Considering Amex cut free guest access to Centurion Lounges earlier this year by charging $50 apiece (or $30 for minors), adding your spouse or best travel buddy as an authorized user is a nice workaround to let them tag along with you for free to the excellent JFK Centurion Lounge and more than a dozen others around the U.S. (and abroad).

 And the lounge access goes much farther.
 Your authorized user can also enroll in their own Priority Pass membership, the massive network of 1,200-plus lounges across the world.
 That means they can head into these lounges on their own and also bring up to two guests apiece with them.
 If you're traveling with family or plan to travel with a big group, having an authorized user comes in handy to ensure you can all get into the lounge.